jovotech/learn-jovo/courses/project-3-podcast-player/step-5-episode-list.md

 }
 ```

-The first two are easy.
-We simply import the `episodes.json` file and return the content at the correct index:
+For the first two, we simply import the `episodes.json` file and return the content at the correct index:

 ```javascript
 // src/player.js